asibkamalsada/wrpr/pyscripts/readme.md

 `number-of-models` cannot be omitted.

-It is going to create/overwrite the content inside a `csv` folder in the same directory as the script.
+It is going to create/overwrite the content inside a `solutions` folder in the same directory as the script.
 It will contain one numerated folder for each solution which is split into timetables for each class, teacher and room.
+There is also going to be an `asp` file which contains the whole timetable.

 ## `util/csvhandler.py`